-For several years, Tom Llewellyn has focused on getting Article V Balanced Budget Amendment (BBA) resolutions passed in states across the country.
-Tom was the leading citizen advocate in Michigan when Senator Mike Green and Rep. Ray Franz passed the BBA resolution in 2014.
+For several years, Tom Llewellyn has focused on getting Article V Fiscal Responsibility Amendment resolutions passed in states across the country.
+Tom was the leading citizen advocate in Michigan when Senator Mike Green and Representative Ray Franz passed the BBA resolution in 2014.

 Dr. Barry Poulson

 Barry W. Poulson is Emeritus Professor of Economics at the University of Colorado.
 He has been a Visiting Professor at several Universities including, Universidad Autonomo De Guadalajara, Mexico; University of North Carolina; Cambridge University; Konan University, Kobe Japan; and Universidad Carlos Tercera, Madrid, Spain.

 Mae James joined the national campaign to advance a federal fiscal responsibility in 2017.
 In 2018, she became the Director of Communications for the campaign and in 2019, its Executive Director.
 In these roles, Mae has enjoyed opportunities to learn from leading experts on fiscal rules, politics and the Constitution.
 She feels privileged to have a platform from which to advocate for federal fiscal responsibility, with both citizens and legislators from across the country.

 Legislative Coordinator for the States